-Here $ \lambda $ is constant scalar curvature of $ \tilde{g} $ and $ \tilde{h} $ is constant mean curvature on $ \partial M $ with respect to $ \tilde{g} $.
-Most cases for boundary Yamabe problem with minimal boundary case are resolved by a series of excellent works due to \cite{Brendle}, \cite{Escobar2}, \cite{HL}, etc. In particular, \cite{Marques} among others worked on the case when $ S_{g} = 0 $ and $ \tilde{h} $ is a constant.
-However, there are several cases with minimal boundary scenario still left open.
-In \cite{ESC}, the open cases are when $ n \geqslant 6 $, $ M $ is not locally conformally flat, $ \partial M $ is umbilic, and the Weyl tensor vanishes identically on $ \partial M $.
+Here $ \lambda $ is the constant scalar curvature of $ \tilde{g} $ and $ \tilde{h} $ is the constant mean curvature on $ \partial M $ with respect to $ \tilde{g} $.
+Most cases of the boundary Yamabe problem with minimal boundary condition have been handled in works of \cite{Brendle}, \cite{Escobar2}, \cite{HL}, etc. In addition, \cite{Marques} among others worked on the non-minimal case where $ \lambda = 0 $ and $ \tilde{h} $ is a constant.
+However, there are several cases of the minimal boundary scenario still left open.
+In \cite{ESC}, the unsolved cases are when $ n \geqslant 6 $, $ M $ is not locally conformally flat, $ \partial M $ is umbilic, and the Weyl tensor vanishes identically on $ \partial M $.
 This result was improved in \cite{CS} with some extra restrictions on the manifolds.
-On closed manifolds, \cite{Aubin, PL} provided good survey with classical calculus of variation methods, while a direct analysis can be found in \cite{XU3}.
-On non-compact manifolds, results can be found in \cite{Aviles-McOwen, Grosse, PDEsymposium} with certain restrictions.
+For closed manifolds, \cite{Aubin, PL} provided good survey with classical calculus of variation methods, while a direct analysis can be found in \cite{XU3}.
+On non-compact manifolds, results with certain restrictions are in e.g. \cite{Aviles-McOwen, Grosse, PDEsymposium}.

 The main result of this article, which states below, provides a complete solution of boundary Yamabe problem. \begin{theorem*} Let $ (\bar{M}, g) $ be a compact manifold with smooth boundary, $ \dim \bar{M} \geqslant 3 $.
 Let $ \eta_{1} $ be the first eigenvalue of the boundary value problem $ \Box_{g} u = \eta_{1} u $ in $ M $, $ B_{g} u = 0 $ on $ \partial M $.
 Then \begin{enumerate}[(i).] \item If $ \eta_{1} = 0 $, then (\ref{intro:eqn2}) has a real, positive solution $ u \in \calC^{\infty}(\bar{M}) $ with $ \lambda = 0 $; \item If $ \eta_{1} < 0 $, then (\ref{intro:eqn2}) has a real, positive solution $ u \in \calC^{\infty}(\bar{M}) $ with $ \lambda < 0 $; \item If $ \eta_{1} > 0 $, then (\ref{intro:eqn2}) has a real, positive solution $ u \in \calC^{\infty}(\bar{M}) $ with $ \lambda > 0 $. \end{enumerate} \end{theorem*}